Mooloolaba Game Fishing Club Constitution

 7.2 If a Member:

-(d) conducts himself or herself in a manner considered to be injurious or prejudicial to the character or interests of the Association; or
+- conducts himself or herself in a manner considered to be injurious or prejudicial to the character or interests of the Association, its members and sponsors in all interactions; or

 With the exception of a situation where membership fees have been in arrears for two months or more, then such Member shall render himself or herself liable to expulsion from the Association by a resolution of the management committee provided that at least one week prior to the meeting of the management committee at which such resolution is to be moved, such Member shall have been forwarded notice by certified mail of such intended resolution for his or her expulsion and he or she shall at such meeting, and before the passing of such resolution, have an opportunity of giving orally or in writing any explanation or defence he or she may think fit.
 Notice of the management committee’s resolution expelling a Member pursuant to this rule shall be sent to such person by certified mail.